allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 or the normal distribution as the latent variable distribution when they build representetive models of datasets.
 For example,
-the studies of the GANs [1] and the VAEs[2] used the normal distribution.
+the studies of the GANs [1] and the VAEs[2] used the uniformal random distribution and the normal one, respectively.

 As the approximate function implimented by neural networks is usually continuous,